wazuh/wazuh-qa/docs/DocGenerator/README.md

 The configuration file of the tool is located at **./config.yaml**.

 ### Configurable values
 - **Project path**: The path of the complete project from where the documentation will be extracted.
 This path will be used during a sanity check to count every existent test in the project and calculate the coverage of the documentation.

 - **Output path**: The path where all the parsed documentation blocks will be dumped.

-- **Include paths**: A list with all the paths from where the tool will look to extract and parse the documentation blocks
+- **Include paths**: A list with all the paths from where the tool will look to extract and parse the documentation blocks.

 - **Include regex**: A list of regexes to identify which files must be considered a test file.